-Several problems with your guts can give you pain in the RUQ.
+Several problems in your gut can give you pain in the right upper quadrant.
 For example:

 - Gastroenteritis.
-Infections of your guts tend to give you pain all over your tummy, or more in the middle; however, occasionally the pain may be in the RUQ area.
+Infections in your gut tend to give you pain all over your tummy, or more in the middle; however, occasionally the pain may be in the RUQ area.
 It is usually associated with diarrhoea and/or being sick (vomiting).
 You may have a mild fever.
-See separate leaflet called Gastroenteritis for more information.
+See the separate leaflet called Gastroenteritis for more information.

-- The RUQ is not a common place for pain in irritable bowel syndrome, but in some people it may occur.
+- The right upper quadrant is not a common place for pain in irritable bowel syndrome, but in some people it may occur.
 Pain is usually on and off and accompanied by bloating and diarrhoea and/or constipation.
-See separate leaflet called Irritable Bowel Syndrome for more information.
+See the separate leaflet called Irritable Bowel Syndrome for more information.

-What are the most common causes of right upper quadrant pain in pregnancy?
+What causes right upper quadrant pain in pregnancy?

-Any of the above conditions can cause pain in the RUQ whether you are pregnant or not, so you should always be checked out.
-However, in pregnancy a common cause of discomfort is the sheer pressure of the womb pressing on other organs, and pressing them into the diaphragm.
-Also, problems with indigestion tend to be common in pregnancy, again at least partly due to the pressure on the stomach.
-Urinary tract infections are also more common in pregnancy.
+Any of the above conditions can cause pain in the right upper quadrant whether you are pregnant or not, so you should always be checked out.
+However, in pregnancy a common cause of discomfort is the pressure of the womb pressing on other organs, and pressing them into the diaphragm.

-What are the most common causes of right upper quadrant pain in children?
+What causes right upper quadrant pain in children?

 In young children it is often quite difficult for them to show exactly where the pain is.
 If this is the case, the range of options widens to almost any cause of tummy ache.
 In children common causes include: